alphagov/govuk-infrastructure/terraform/deployments/ephemeral/README.md

 ## Basic Usage

-Set an ephemeral cluster ID before doing anything: `export EPH_CLUSTER_ID=eph-aaa111`
+1. `export EPH_CLUSTER_ID=eph-aaa111`
+1. ensure you are in the correct dir `terraform/deployments/ephemeral`
 1. Ensure you have logged in to Terraform Cloud via the Terraform CLI (`terraform login`)
-2. Do a `terraform init`
+1. Do a `terraform init`
+1. `terraform workspace new ${EPH_CLUSTER_ID}`
+1. check you're in the correct terraform workspace `terraform workspace list` and change to the correct one if needed `terraform workspace select ${EPH_CLUSTER_ID}`
-3. Run an apply with your chosen ephemeral cluster ID (this isn't generated for you) `terraform apply -var ephemeral_cluster_id=${EPH_CLUSTER_ID}`
+1. Run an apply with your chosen ephemeral cluster ID (this isn't generated for you) `terraform apply -var ephemeral_cluster_id=${EPH_CLUSTER_ID}`
+1. When `cluster_access` has applied successfully you can gain access to the cluster with `aws eks update-kubeconfig --name ${EPH_CLUSTER_ID} --kubeconfig <optional_new_kube_config>`
-4. Once all the Terraform workspaces have successfully applied, log into the cluster and run `./validate.sh` to test that the cluster is functioning and able to accept ingress.
+1. Once all the Terraform workspaces have successfully applied, log into the cluster and run `./validate.sh` to test that the cluster is functioning and able to accept ingress.

 State for the ephemeral module is stored locally for now.